 Whilst the index is supposed to provide a snapshot of the health of Hong Kong’s stock market, it also serves another purpose.
 Because of Hong Kong’s status as a special administrative region of China, both economies are closely linked.

 On top of the most frequently quoted Hang Seng Index, there also exist a number of other major related indices, including smallcap and midcap indexes.
+Note, not all Hang Seng brokers offer access to every product.

 All the indices below provide access to mainland and China-affiliated companies.
 These are, the Hang Seng: